Frequently Asked Questions

 Generally, your MRR order copy will be returned via Campus Mail

-within a week for simple unrestricted purchases.
+within 2 weeks for simple unrestricted purchases.
 Grant funds may take

 longer, as Accounting must first review and approve the encumbrance.